dumpmemory/socks6/README.md

 - CONNECT
     - (nothing)
 - BIND
     - When backlog option enabled, server open a new stream to client, send remote's address via a operation reply (without client send anything).
-Only a backlog enabled stream per connection. (if cmd type limit removed, a new mux backlog option may needed, should contain a conn scope uniq token to distinguish between different original bind stream in same conn)
+Only a backlog enabled stream per connection.
+    - client can use streamid option to open multiple backlog bind
 ```
     c               s               r
     ---------------------------------